Erik-orange/C_Sharp_Notes/README.md

   Fields, methods, properties, and events are examples of members.

   When C# programs are compiled, they are physically packaged into assemblies.
 Assemblies typically have the file extension .exe or .dll, depending on whether they implement applications or libraries, respectively.

   * C# source code compiles to intermediate code.
-The CLR uses a JIT compiler to translate the intermediate code to code for the processor used.
+The CLR uses a JIT compiler to translate the intermediate code to code for the specific processor used.

 * C# offers garbage collection, exception handling, and is a type-safe language.

 * A `declaration` defines a part of a program. `Statements` control the sequence of execution of the program. `Expressions` compute values and have other effects.

+Accronynms:
+* IL - Intermediate Language

+* JIT - Just In Time

+* CLR - Common Language Runtime

 ## Data Types